ain12/Bootstrap-Exercise/README.md

 Create a website where the layout is made with Bootstrap.
 The layout is formed with a navbar with the logo image and the links, an two buttons for log in and sign in (a modal appears when you click them).
 Then, there's a carousel section with pictures.
 Finally, a footer section to finish the project.

 # Prerequisites
 Boostrap documents downloaded.
-The project uses CDN and Bootstrap files.
+The project has CDN and Bootstrap files but runs with CDN.
 Before you begin, ensure you have met the following requirements:
 - You have downloaded or included Boostrap 4.5.3.

 # Installing Bootstrap-Exercise